utaha1228/crypto_algo/README.md

 With factordb API, first create a `PohligHellman` class by passing in the prime `p` with optional factorization of `(p-1)`.
 Then the `get_discrete_log` function can solve the discrete log problem.

+#### Index Calculus

+A toy model with no optimization.
+It is correct but still under construction.

 ### RSA

 #### Wiener Attack